grantwinney/hide-comments-everywhere/README.md

 * Disqus
 * Livefyre
 * WordPress
 * Loads of other comment systems and individual sites.

-If this is hiding anything unexpected, like some site that assigned the "comments" ID to the main content of their posts, then just [let me know](https://github.com/grantwinney/hide-comments-everywhere/issues/new) and I can make adjustments.
+If this is hiding anything unexpected, like some site that assigned the "comments" ID to the main content of their posts, then [let me know](https://github.com/grantwinney/hide-comments-everywhere/issues/new) so I can make adjustments.
+Better yet, [open a PR](https://github.com/grantwinney/hide-comments-in-chrome/pulls) with the change that's needed.
+Thanks!

 ### What doesn't it work with?